freeman-lab/zarr-js/README.md

 > load chunked binary zarr files in javascript

-[zarr](https://zarr.readthedocs.io/en/stable/) is a chunked binary format for storing binary n-dimensional arrays with great support for parallel access in cloud environments.
+[zarr](https://zarr.readthedocs.io/en/stable/) is a chunked binary format for storing n-dimensional arrays with great support for parallel access in cloud environments.
 This is a super minimal library for reading zarr files in javascript.
 It only supports array reading with either no compression or `zlib` compression and `C` order little endian arrays.
 No support for groups.
 It returns [`scijs/ndarray`](https://github.com/scijs/ndarray) objects.
 We're primarily using it for visualization with `regl` and `webgl`.

-It also appears another attempt at this is as of recently underway [here](https://github.com/gzuidhof/zarr.js)!
+It also appears another attempt at this was recently started [here](https://github.com/gzuidhof/zarr.js)!
 It seems to aim to be more feature complete, less opinionated, and a bit more complex.
 It might be better for your needs, check it out.

 ----------------